Margaret Bonds: Northwestern University

 During high school, Bonds continued to study piano and composition with Florence Price and later with William Dawson.
 In 1929, at the young age of 16, Bonds began her studies at Northwestern University, where she earned both her Bachelor of Music (1933) and Master of Music (1934) degrees in piano and composition.
-Bonds was one of the few Black students at Northwestern University; the environment was hostile, racist, and nearly unbearable.
-Although she was permitted to study at the university, she was not allowed to live on campus or use the library, practice facilities, or swimming pool.
+She received applied for and received a fellowship from the Julian Rosenwald Fund to pursue her master's degree.